 It is a great introduction to Dancesport and you will have training from the same coaches as the First & Second teams.
 In fact, most members of CUDT started as beginners.
 CUDT is very much like a family, so there is a great social side too, both within the Beginners’ team, and together with the First & Second teams.

 It is fun, good exercise, and a great life skill, so why not give it a go?
-Come along to one of our free taster sessions during Freshers’ week 2019 to learn your first steps and see demos from our experienced dancers.
-For more information, please visit our FAQs page, or contact our Beginners’ Co-Captains, Kate and Kelvin.
-You can also read about the experience on the Beginners’ Team from Tom, one of our most successful beginners in 2015-2016, who went on to be Vice Captain, Advanced dancer and Full Blues recipient, below.
+For more information, please visit our Beginners’ website (cudtbeginners.wixsite.com/welcome), or contact our Beginners’ Co-Captains, Anjali and Zosia.
+You can also read about the experiences of some of our successful beginners below.